nickmmain/xiboard-tracker/README.md

 Neither Assignee name nor serial number text fields may be empty.

-As for the drop-down menus, these enable me to restrict the user to only certain values without having to do validation (though in reality a production version of this app should validate those fields as anyone may pass values via Curl/postman/etc.).
+As for the drop-down menus, these enable me to restrict the user to only certain values without having to do validation (though in reality a production server should validate those fields as anyone may pass values via Curl/postman/etc.).

 The values in the drop downs are the set of existing values found in the excel sheet.
 Therefore, to add `v3.0` to the drop down, one would add the first board with that version to test_data.csv and it would henceforth be available.